robertschopf/robertschopf/README.md

 ## Hi, I'm Robert 👋
-### Business Analyst | Data Strategy | Process Excellence
+### Business Analyst | Data & Process Improvement

-👀 I am a **Business Analyst** who bridges the gap between technical data engineering and strategic executive needs.
-With a decade of experience in high-stakes operational leadership (€10M+ budget responsibility), I leverage data to solve real-world business challenges.
+👀 I work at the intersection of business operations and data.
+Over the past years, I’ve supported teams by improving data quality, mapping processes, and building reporting that actually helps people make decisions.

+My background comes from operational environments, so I focus on solutions that are practical, reliable and easy to use — not just technically interesting.

 - 📊 **What I do:** I translate "Data-Speak" into "Management-Speak".
 - 🛠 **My Toolkit:** Advanced SQL, Python for Business Modeling, and Tableau for Executive Insights.